-Make a connection between the above quote and the story.
+Make a connection between the above quote and the novel, The Wave.
+Support your answer with information from the novel.

 Module F - Mr. Know All:

 MR. KNOW ALL

 By W. Somerset Maugham

 I was prepared to dislike Max Kelada even before I knew him.
 The war had just finished and the passenger traffic in the ocean-going liners was heavy.